 The biggest remaining downside for Sling TV is the quality of its video playback, especially for sports channels.
-Two years after launch, ESPN channels are the only ones that support 60-frames-per-second video, which means you won’t get smooth motion for sports, news, and talk programs.
+Five years after launch, some sports channels and nearly all non-sports channels don't support 60-frames-per-second video, which means you won’t get smooth motion for sports, news, and talk programs.
 If you care about frame rate, PlayStation Vue and DirecTV Now are your best options.
 (On the upside, Sling TV does give you the ability to reduce video quality, which could help avoid overage fees in homes with broadband data caps.)

 Despite those issues, Sling TV is still the budget streaming bundle for those who can’t let go of cable channels.
 If Sling can just deliver a smoother, more reliable picture—and make a few more nips and tucks to its interface—it could become the best bundle, period.

 Steady improvements have turned Sling TV into a great budget streaming bundle—with a few lingering frustrations.